samiriff/Behavioral-Cloning/writeup_report.md

 ![steering_distribution][image4]

 To fix this, I pruned the excess data with steering angles of 0 in the `DataCleaner.prune()` method.
-The plot after pruning is as shown below:
+The plot after pruning 11,400 out of 28,107 images is as shown below:

 ![pruned_steering_distribution][image7]